Health Library

 The signs and symptoms of tricuspid atresia depend on the presence and size of the ventricular septal defect and the relationship of the great arteries.

-Most commonly, the great arteries are normally related and there is either no ventricular septal defect or only a small ventricular septal defect.
-In this case, the newborn with tricuspid atresia will have a low oxygen level and a dusky, blue color, also called cyanosis.
-This cyanosis may be noted at birth or may only become evident after several days when the ductus arteriosus closes.
-As the ductus closes the cyanosis worsens.
-If the cyanosis is severe enough, the baby will develop symptoms of poor oxygenation such as fast breathing or poor feeding.
+Usually, the great arteries are normally related and there is either no ventricular septal defect or only a small ventricular septal defect.
+In this case, the newborn baby with tricuspid atresia will have a low oxygen level and a dusky, blue color, called cyanosis.
+This cyanosis may be noted at birth or it may be noticed after several days when the ductus arteriosus closes.
+As the ductus closes, the cyanosis worsens.
+If the cyanosis is severe enough, the baby will develop symptoms of poor oxygenation.
+This may be fast breathing or poor feeding.

 Occasionally, there is an increased amount of blood flow to the lungs.
-This baby may have little to no cyanosis but will likely develop congestive heart failure because of this imbalance.
+This baby may have little to no cyanosis.
+They will likely develop congestive heart failure.
+Pulmonary edema (swelling in the lungs) can develop and cause the baby to breathe harder.
+The combination of increased heart and lung work uses large amounts of calories and results in congestive heart failure (CHF).

 The symptoms of congestive heart failure are fast breathing, fast heart rate, sweating with feeds and poor weight gain.
-If there is transposition of the great arteries, the presenting symptoms are related to low blood flow through the aorta and out to the body.
+If there is transposition of the great arteries, the symptoms are related to low blood flow through the aorta and out to the body.
 This results in low blood pressure, fast breathing, poor feeding, cold, clammy hands and feet, and a pale, gray color.
+Infants with these symptoms are critically ill.
+They need emergency medical attention.

 Diagnosis of Tricuspid Atresia

 Babies with tricuspid atresia may or may not have a heart murmur.
-The amount of oxygen in the blood can be easily and painlessly measured using a machine called a pulse oximeter.
+The amount of oxygen in the blood can be easily measured using a machine called a pulse oximeter.

-Based on the symptoms reported by the parents and physical examination of the child, the physician will be prompted to order further tests to evaluate the heart.
+Based on the symptoms reported by the parents and physical examination of the child, the doctor will order further tests to evaluate the heart.

-The diagnosis of tricuspid atresia and the associated specific problems such as a ventricular septal defect or transposition of the great arteries can be very accurately diagnosed by echocardiography.
-This involves using an ultrasound machine to make pictures of the heart and to show the direction and, in some cases, the amount of blood flow through various parts of the heart and blood vessels.
+The diagnosis of tricuspid atresia and the other problems such as a ventricular septal defect or transposition of the great arteries can be diagnosed by echocardiography.
+This involves using an ultrasound machine to make pictures of the heart.
+The pictures show the direction and amount of blood flow through the heart and blood vessels.

-A chest X-ray and electrocardiogram (EKG) will often be performed as well.
+A chest X-ray and electrocardiogram (EKG) will often be done as well.

 Treatment of Tricuspid Atresia

-The diagnosis of tricuspid atresia with too little blood flow to the lungs or to the body requires immediate medical treatment.
-In a newborn (less than 1 to 2 weeks old), a medication called PGE can be given intravenously to reopen the connection (ductus arteriosus) between the pulmonary artery and aorta and improve blood flow to the lungs or body.
+The diagnosis of tricuspid atresia with too little blood flow to the lungs or to the body needs immediate medical treatment.
+In a newborn baby (less than 1-2 weeks old), a medication called PGE can be given through an IV (intravenous line) to reopen the connection (ductus arteriosus) between the pulmonary artery and aorta.
+This improves blood flow to the lungs or body.

-Children with tricuspid atresia and too little pulmonary blood flow will require surgery to establish a connection between the arteries to the body and the arteries to the lungs.
-This type of operation is called a modified Blalock-Taussig (BT) shunt and involves the placement of a small tube between the artery to the arm (subclavian artery) and the arteries to the lungs (pulmonary artery).
+Children with tricuspid atresia and too little pulmonary blood flow will need surgery to create a connection between the arteries to the body and the arteries to the lungs.
+This type of surgery is called a modified Blalock-Taussig-Thomas (BTT) shunt.
+It involves the placement of a small tube between the artery to the arm (subclavian artery) and the arteries to the lungs (pulmonary artery).
+Sometimes a cardiac catheterization intervention is done to place a stent in the ductus arteriosus (PDA) instead of the surgical shunt.

-If the problem is too much pulmonary blood flow (tricuspid atresia with a large ventricular septal defect), blood flow to the lungs will usually need to be limited to protect the lungs from becoming damaged by too much blood flow.
-This can be accomplished by placing a band around the pulmonary artery so that blood flow to the lungs is limited in a controlled way.
+If there is too much pulmonary blood flow (tricuspid atresia with a large ventricular septal defect), blood flow to the lungs will need to be limited.
+This is done to protect the lungs from becoming damaged.
+This can be done by placing a band around the pulmonary artery surgically or placing flow restrictors in the pulmonary arteries by a cardiac catheterization procedure so that blood flow to the lungs is limited but controlled.

-Finally, if the problem is inadequate blood flow through the aorta (tricuspid atresia with ventricular septal defect and transposition of the great arteries), blood from the normal size left ventricle will need to be routed to the aorta, and the aorta will usually need to be reconstructed.
-Pulmonary blood flow can then be established by placement of a modified BT shunt.
-This is essentially the Norwood procedure used for hypoplastic left heart syndrome.
+Finally, if the problem is not enough blood flow through the aorta (tricuspid atresia with ventricular septal defect and transposition of the great arteries), blood from the normal-size left ventricle will need to be routed to the aorta.
+The aorta will need to be reconstructed.
+Pulmonary blood flow can be established by placement of a modified BTT shunt.

-The operation at 3 to 6 months is called a bidirectional Glenn.
-The superior vena cava is detached from the heart and connected directly to the pulmonary artery, and the BT shunt is removed.
+The operation at 3-6 months is called a bidirectional Glenn.
+The superior vena cava is removed from the heart and connected directly to the pulmonary artery.
+The BTT shunt is removed.
 This allows blood from the upper body to flow directly to the lungs to pick up oxygen without having to be pumped by the heart.
-It also prevents blood that already has oxygen from returning to the lungs, and, thereby, keeps the heart from doing unnecessary work.
-After this operation, however, there is still blood returning from the body through the inferior vena cava going directly back to the body without first passing through the lungs.
-Because of this, some level of cyanosis will persist.
+It also prevents blood that has oxygen from returning to the lungs.
+It keeps the heart from doing unnecessary work.
+After this surgery there is still blood returning from the body through the inferior vena cava going directly back to the body without first passing through the lungs.
+Because of this, some level of cyanosis will be present.

-Between the ages of 2 and 5 years, children with tricuspid atresia will be ready for the third operation required to optimize their circulation.
-This operation is called the Fontan procedure and involves connection of the inferior vena cava directly to the pulmonary artery, which forces all blood returning from the body to pass through the lungs and pick up oxygen before being pumped to the body.
-This allows a more normal color in the skin and lips as well due to a more normal oxygen saturation in the blood.
+Between the ages of 2 and 5 years, children with tricuspid atresia will be ready for the third surgery.
+This surgery is called the Fontan procedure.
+It involves connection of the inferior vena cava to the pulmonary artery.
+This forces all blood returning from the body to pass through the lungs and pick up oxygen before being pumped to the body.
+This allows a more normal color in the skin and lips due to a more normal oxygen saturation in the blood.

 Treatment of Tricuspid Atresia: Results

-The results of this staged approach to the child with tricuspid atresia are generally good, with an expected survival through all three stages of 75 percent to 95 percent depending on the exact malformations and surgery for any given individual.
+The results of this staged approach for children with tricuspid atresia are good.
+The expected survival through all three stages is 75-95% depending on the exact defects and surgery for any given person.

 View the Heart Encyclopedia Glossary.